Train carrying U.S. Republican lawmakers hits truck in Virginia, one dead

 While it was not immediately clear who was at fault in the Virginia collision, Amtrak’s safety record has come under scrutiny after a series of recent incidents including a derailment of a passenger train south of Seattle in December that killed three.
 In that crash, an engineer misread a signal and failed to slow the train, investigators said.

-The Virginia Department of Transportation said the intersection where the crash occurred had flashing signals and gates to prevent motorists from getting on the tracks when trains were approaching.
-There have been three reported crashes within 250 feet (76 meters) of the crossing since 2007 but no prior incidents involving a train, it said.

-Reporting by David Shepardson, Richard Cowan, Ian Simpson, Katanga Johnson, Makini Brice, Susan Cornwell, Roberta Rampton and Mohammad Zarham; Writing by John Whitesides; Editing by Will Dunham
+Additional reporting by David Shepardson, Richard Cowan, Ian Simpson, Katanga Johnson, Makini Brice, Susan Cornwell, Roberta Rampton and Mohammad Zargham; Writing by John Whitesides; Editing by Will Dunham